Norms in sinogram space and stability estimates for the Radon transform: Acknowledgements and Support

 \section{Acknowledgements and Support}

 This research was funded in part by the Austrian Science Fund (FWF) SFB 10.55776/F68 ``Tomography Across the Scales'', project F6805-N36 (Tomography in Astronomy).
 For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
 The experimental THz-tomography data were recorded by Dr.~Peter Fosodeder during his employment at Recendt GmbH in the course of the ATTRACT project funded by the EC under Grant Agreement 777222.
+We want to thank a reviewer of a previous version of the manuscript and the reviewers of the current version for providing highly qualified comments which helped us to improve the article.